brenoxavier/dynamic-sitemap/README.md

   description | Image description (optional)

 ## Note
+  This module follows the sitemap standards used by Google based on the rules defined by [sitemap.org](https://www.sitemaps.org/).

   This module is still in development. new functions and improvements will be added in the future.

 ## License